beastnyc/working-notes/_notes/Index.md

 - **Personal Insights**: My evolving understanding of various topics
 - **Learning Journey**: The process of building cumulative knowledge

-## Recent Notes

-The notes below represent my current thinking and ongoing explorations.
-Each one is a work in progress, constantly evolving as I learn and connect new ideas.

-Check out my latest thinking on [[evergreen-notes]] and [[knowledge-work]].

 ## About This Space